tpoechtrager/osxcross/README.md

-## OS X Cross toolchain for Linux, FreeBSD and NetBSD ##
+## OS X Cross toolchain for Linux, *BSD and Cygwin ##

 ### WHAT IS THE GOAL OF OSXCROSS? ###

-The goal of OSXCross is to provide a well working OS X cross toolchain for Linux, FreeBSD and NetBSD.
+The goal of OSXCross is to provide a well working OS X cross toolchain for Linux, *BSD and Cygwin.

 ### HOW DOES IT WORK? ###